salauer/nfl-rebaro/README.md

 </table>

 The Broncos have the hardest remaining schedule, including the strongest set of future offenses (see: Chiefs and Chargers).
-The Eagles will play against the softest set of future defenses.
+WFT will play against the hardest set of future defenses.
 The Bengals have the easiest remaining schedule; the Jets have the easiest slate of remaining offenses, while the Eagles will see the softest defenses.